Elijah Craig Toasted Rye Review

 Mashbill: 51% rye (remainder undisclosed)

 Nose: Surprisingly soft for a rye — crème brûlée and hazelnut up front, with a floral note that reads almost like bubblegum.
 There’s a whisper of cedar underneath, and the toasted oak is present but restrained.
 It’s more pastry shop than grain field, which is the whole idea here.
+The medicinal or dill-forward notes that turn some people off traditional ryes are almost entirely absent — the toasted barrel has smoothed over the edges.
+(For more on what toasted barrels actually do to a spirit, the Bourbon 101 article covers it.)

 Finish: Long and warming, which is a pleasant surprise at 94 proof.
 Sugar cookie sweetness lingers, then gives way to a hint of black pepper and a little warmth that hangs around.
 Not complex in a challenging way — just pleasant and easy to revisit.
+Cleaner exit than the Toasted Barrel, which dries out more aggressively.

-Rating: Middle Shelf - Link to ratings explanations
+Rating: Middle Shelf — Rating system explained